gravitational/teleport/docs/3.1/admin-guide.md

   * Use a load balancer to create a single the auth API access point (AP) and specify this AP in `auth_servers` section of Teleport configuration for all nodes in a cluster.
+This load balancer should do TCP level forwarding.
   * If a load balancer is not an option, you must specify each instance of an auth server in `auth_servers` section of Teleport configuration.